stephenberry/glaze/docs/json.md

 ## JSON Conformance

 Glaze is RFC 8259 compliant.
-UTF-8 encoding is always validated when reading.
+UTF-8 encoding is validated when reading unless you opt out with `validate_utf8 = false`.
 Two further checks are off by default for performance:

 - `validate_skipped = false`: Faster parsing by not fully validating skipped values (does not affect resulting C++ objects)
 - `validate_trailing_whitespace = false`: Stops parsing after the target object